-Funny wedding readings are the new trend if you’re getting married in 2020, but it can be hard to find a wedding reading with jokes that make all of your guests laugh.
+Funny wedding readings are a great way to make your ceremony stand out, but it can be hard to find a wedding reading with jokes that make all of your guests laugh.
 Here’s some examples of funny wedding readings and all the inspiration you need…

 Funny Wedding Readings for Your Big Day

 If you’re having a civil ceremony or you’re not one for a religious wedding reading, why not use these funny wedding readings as a guide?
 These funny wedding readings and poems will fill your big day with laughter and reflect your personality as a couple…

 Yes I’ll Marry you my Dear by Pam Ayres

 And here’s the reason why;

 So I can push you out of bed